liquity/bold/README.md

 The value extracted is excessive, i.e. above and beyond the arbitrage profit expected from BOLD peg restoration.
 In fact, oracle frontrunning can even be performed when BOLD is trading >= $1.

-To mitigate this value extraction on RETH and WSTETH branches, the system uses the maximum of a market price and a canonical price in redemptions.
-This mitigates oracle lag arbitrages by giving the redeemer the "worst" price at any given moment.

 The trade-off of this solution that redemptions may sometimes be unprofitable during volatile periods with high oracle lag.
 However, as long as redemptions do happen eventually and in the long term, then peg maintenance will hold.

-However, this "worst price" solution only applies if the delta between market price and canonical price is within the oracle deviation threshold (1% for WSTETH, 2% for RETH).
-If the difference is greater, then the normal primary pricing calculation is used - a large delta is assumed to reflect a legitimate difference between market price and canonical rate.

 ### Is the “worst price” approach sufficient to mitigate front-running?